Sacred Places Near Me

 Present

-Pilgrimage Practice: Though abandoned for about 600 years, Sanchi has witnessed a revival of pilgrimage from Buddhist communities worldwide, especially from Sri Lanka, Thailand, Tibet, and other Asian countries.
+Though abandoned for about 600 years, Sanchi has witnessed a revival of pilgrimage from Buddhist communities worldwide, especially from Sri Lanka, Thailand, Tibet, and other Asian countries.
 Pilgrims perform circumambulation (walking clockwise around the stupas), offer prayers, light lamps, and meditate at the site.
-The complex is particularly busy during Buddhist festivals like Buddha Purnima (celebrating Buddha's birth, enlightenment, and passing on the full moon day in May) and Dharma Chakra Day (celebrating Buddha's first sermon).
+The complex is particularly busy during Buddhist festivals like Buddha Purnima (celebrating Buddha's birth, enlightenment, and passing) and Dharma Chakra Day (celebrating Buddha's first sermon).

-Sanchi is managed by the Archaeological Survey of India under the Ancient Monuments and Archaeological Sites and Remains Act (1958).
-The site is protected as a national monument and UNESCO World Heritage Site.
+Sanchi is managed by the Archaeological Survey of India and is protected as a national monument and UNESCO World Heritage Site.

 Religious Significance